diegobill/cordova-HTTP/README.md

 ## Installation

-The plugin conforms to the Cordova plugin specification, it can be installed using the Cordova / Phonegap command line interface.
+For main wymsee: The plugin conforms to the Cordova plugin specification, it can be installed using the Cordova / Phonegap command line interface.

     phonegap plugin add cordova-plugin-http

     cordova plugin add cordova-plugin-http

+Install this plugin from local downloaded version, I have no clue to make it install over CL, help is much appreciated.

 ## Usage